-- C. An alternative to acquiring ever faster hardware is to make use of PARALLELISM - with a server containing two or more CPU's that share the workload between them, possibly with multiple disks that can also be accessed in parallel.
-This is discussed at some length in chapter 18 of the book - one we will not have time to cover.
-(But you can certainly read it on your own if you wish!) - 1.
-Parallelism may be used in server systems under the client-server model. - 2.
-Parallelism may also be used in the centralized model the central system becomes a cluster of CPU's made to look to the user as if they were a single system. - D. One important observation about parallelism is to recognize that there are a variety of reasons for using a parallel system.
-A given system's success must be measured against the goals that led to its installation. - One possible goal is SPEEDUP to make the processing of individual transactions (of the same size) faster.
+- D. One important observation about parallelism is to recognize that there are a multiple reasons for using a parallel system.
+A given system's success must be measured against the goals that led to its installation. - 1.
+One possible goal is SPEEDUP to make the processing of individual transactions (of the same size) faster.
 This would, of course, require the use of two or more CPU's to cooperate in the performing of a single transaction. - 2.
 Another possible goal is SCALEUP to make it possible to handle a greater volume of work in the same amount of time.
 This, in turn has two sub-categories: - a.
-BATCH SCALEUP involves increasing the SIZE of individual transactions, as would occur if the size of a database grew, so that operations such as select and join require scanning more tuples.
-This, again, entails having two or more CPU's cooperate in the performing of a single transaction. - b.
-TRANSACTION SCALEUP involves either supporting larger transactions (as might happen if the size of the database grows and searches and joins become more cumbersome) or increasing the VOLUME of transactions, as would occur if the number of users accessing the database were to grow.
-This can be achieved by still having each transaction handled by a single CPU, but by using multiple CPU's to increase the number of transacactions that can be processed during a given period of time. - 3.
+BATCH SCALEUP involves increasing the SIZE of individual transactions, as would occur if transactions become more complex and/or if the size of a database grew, so that operations such as select and join require scanning more tuples.
+This, again, entails having two or more CPU's cooperate in the performing of a single transaction.

+- b.
+TRANSACTION SCALEUP involves increasing the VOLUME of transactions, as would occur if the number of users accessing the database were to grow.
+This can be achieved by still having each transaction handled by a single CPU, but by using multiple CPU's to increase the number of transactions that can be processed during a given period of time. - c.
+Of course, both reasons might apply in a given situation - 3.
 For a variety of reasons (discussed in the text), efficiently dividing the work of a single transaction among two or more CPU's is relatively difficult.
-Thus, the easiest kind of performance improvement to attain is transaction scaleup - which, fortunately, is the kind of scaleup most often needed.
-However, there are also applications which require batch scaleup - e.g. decision-support systems that require analyzing large quantities of transactional data.
+Thus, the easiest kind of performance improvement to attain is transaction scaleup which, fortunately, is the kind of scaleup most often needed.
+However, there are also applications which require batch scaleup e.g. decision-support systems that require analyzing large quantities of transactional data. (e.g. what happens on an ecommerce site such as Amazon with recommendations like "you might also like ..." or "others who looked at this item also looked at ...".
 Speedup is usually less of an issue. - E. Because of interaction/interference between the CPU's accessing the same database, there are practical limits as to how many CPU's can be used before the gain created by increased computational power is offset by the losses due to the systems "getting in each other's way". - F. We must also consider ways to parallelize access to the database itself on disk.
-If the entire database resides on a single disk, then disk accesses are necessarily sequential, which severly limits parallelism between transactions, but an approach such as RAID can be used to allow parallelism of access to different parts of the database.
+In the extreme case, if the entire database resides on a single disk, then disk accesses are necessarily sequential, which severly limits parallelism between transactions, but an approach such as RAID can be used to allow parallelism of access to different parts of the database or even to the same part of the database if it is replicated.